 Mutation in the ESR gene involved in estrogen resistance disorder.
 Also, It’s linked to myocardial infraction 1 and familial breast cancer syndrome.

 With more than 2,800 articles on it, it is ranked in the 9th position in most studied genes.

 The CFTR gene is located on chromosome 7 at 7q31.2.
 The cystic fibrosis transmembrane conductor regulator protein is encoded by the CFTR gene.
 This works as a channel across the cell membrane for mucus, sweat and saliva secreting cells.

 Mutation in a CFTR gene causes cystic fibrosis, a type of disorder associated with the respiratory system.

 The HBB gene is located on chromosome 11 at 11p15.4.
 It provides the information for making hemoglobin subunit beta protein.
-It is a component of the hemoglobin which transfers the oxygen molecule to different parts of the body.
+It is a component of the hemoglobin that transfers the oxygen molecule to different parts of the body.

-The APOE gene provides information for encoding apolipoprotein E. It is a major constituent of the lipoproteins.
+The APOE gene provides information for encoding apolipoprotein E. It is a major constituent of lipoproteins.
 These molecules help in packing and transferring fat molecules.

 The present gene is located on chromosome 19 at 19q13.32.
 Mutations in APOE are associated with many disorders like Alzheimer’s disease, age-related macular degeneration & hearing loss and dementia.